so-90prime/fw-gui-galilserver/docs/README.md

 ### 90Prime galilserver and fw-gui Documentation and Code

 The repository for all your galilserver and fw-gui needs.
-Check ou the wiki for documentation!
+Check out the wiki for documentation!